macarthur-lab/matchbox/README.md

 --NOT IMPLEMENTED YET: AWAITAING AUTH TOKEN GENERATION WITH OTHER CENTERS

-*  **Find a match in local beamr data model** (look for matches ONLY in local beamer database of patients)  (eventually this will be a privileged branch with limited access)
+*  **Find a match in local matchbox data model** (look for matches ONLY in local beamer database of patients)  (eventually this will be a privileged branch with limited access)

 API endpoint (as per matchmaker specification and this would be the target endpoint for external matchmakers looking for matches at Broad (POST):  /match